 ISO 80369-6 Neuraxial

-Neuraxial applications involve the use of medical devices designed to administer medications to neuraxial sites, wound infiltration anesthesia delivery, and other regional anesthesia procedures, or to monitor or remove cerebro-spinal fluid for therapeutic or diagnostic purposes.
+This standard specifies requirements for small-bore connectors intended to be used in neuraxial applications.
+These applications involve the use of medical devices used to administer medications to neuraxial sites, wound infiltration anesthesia delivery and other regional anesthesia procedures, or to monitor or remove cerebro-spinal fluid for therapeutic or diagnostic purposes.

 ISO 80369-20 Common Test Methods